avcoder/unit07-lesson01/slides.md

 # Architecture

 - Examine the Fetch/XHR requests on Network tab for app.agencyanalytics.com - where does it go?
+- Exercise: Draw a diagram on excalidraw showing how the app is architected
   - How can your Express backend and React Frontend be deployed in similar fashion?

 ---
 layout: image-right